Academic Integrity & Plagiarism

 You do not have to provide citations for information that is considered “common knowledge”.

 Example A.: George Washington was the first president of the United States.
-Example B.: John F. Kennedy was assasinated in November of 1963.
+Example B.: John F. Kennedy was assassinated in November of 1963.

 - Help with Citations Links to examples & guidelines for frequently used citation styles.